UPDATED JANUARY 8, 2020

 A self storage facility should maintain a complete business profile on LinkedIn, in the form of a Company Page.
 A company page is generally created by an executive of the business, and an administrative role is often assigned to an in-house marketing person or outside vendor.

 We’ve identified 20 key elements to a successful LinkedIn Company Page, including the cover image, tagline, services, hashtags and more.
-We’ve created a Checklist for you to use with your self storage business.
+We’ve created a Checklist for you to use to better market your self storage business.
 Click through to the Google Sheet below, and make yourself a copy!

 Having a robust LinkedIn page contributes to your overall brand authority and can create opportunities to connect with a powerful self storage ecosystem of sponsors, operators, investors, brokers, lenders and more.